wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-networks-create-vnet-classic-netcfg-ps.md

 <properties
-   pageTitle="Create a virtual network using a network configuration file in the Azure Management Portal | Windows Azure" description="Learn how to create a virtual network using a network configuration file in the Azure Management Portal." services="virtual-network" documentationCenter=""
+   pageTitle="Create a virtual network using a network configuration file in the Azure Management Portal | Azure" description="Learn how to create a virtual network using a network configuration file in the Azure Management Portal." services="virtual-network" documentationCenter=""